zhaolucas/jobflow/README.md

 2. Open the HTML, CSS, and JavaScript files in a code editor like VS Code.
 3. Make sure to install Bootstrap for responsive design.
 4. Use Git for version control and commit your changes to GitHub.
+5. Build react app with following commands:

+`npm start`
+`npm test`
+`npm run build`
+`npm run eject`

 ## Usage

 jobflow simplifies job hunting and application tracking.
 The main sections include:

-1. Navigation Bar: 3 pages
+1. Navigation Bar: on all 3 pages- Current Jobs, Add Jobs, Search Jobs.
-2. Home page: the list of jobs applied.
+2. Home page: Current Jobs- job status of the list of jobs added including those on watchlist and during interview stage; + a motivation quote section at the bottom of the page.
-3. Job form page: interested, applied and interview stage.
+3. Job form page: Add Jobs- jobs interested, applied and interview stage.
-4. Job search page: job title, location, salary range, and job type.
+4. Job search page: Search Jobs- search bar for job title, location, salary range, and job type.
 5. Footer: Links to contributors' github.

 The following animation demonstrates the application functionality: